Lone Working in Employment

 Certain high-risk work requires at least one other person.
 This includes work:

 - in a confined space, where a supervisor may need to be there, along with someone in a rescue role

 - in vehicles carrying explosives

 Working From Home

 Employers have the same health and safety responsibilities for homeworkers and the same liability for accident or injury as for any other workers.

-This means employers must provide supervision, education and training, as well as implementing enough control measures to protect the homeworker.
+This means employers must provide supervision, education, and training, as well as implement enough control measures to protect the homeworker.

 Lone working does not always mean a higher risk of violence, but it does make workers more vulnerable.
 The lack of nearby support makes it harder for them to prevent an incident.

 The Health and Safety Executive (HSE) defines violence as ‘any incident in which a person is abused, threatened or assaulted in circumstances relating to their work’ – this includes verbal threats.